-Before Hurricane Matthew hit the Myrtle Beach area on Saturday Oct.
-8, South Carolina Gov. Nikki Haley mandated that all schools close in Horry County on Wednesday before the storm.
+Before Hurricane Matthew hit the Myrtle Beach area in October 2016, South Carolina Governor Nikki Haley mandated that all schools close in Horry County.

-Three rental generators helped power Green Sea Floyds elementary and high schools.
+Three rental generators helped power two Green Sea Floyds schools.
 A Blanchard rental power representative helped McCrary determine the size of generators he needed, as well as the proper cabling.

-“They provided us with everything we needed,” McCrary says.
-“Our in-house electricians connected everything, and the power company came out and inspected it and disconnected us from the grid.
-Then the Cat® service technician arrived and started everything up.
-It couldn’t have gone any better.”
+“They provided us with everything we needed,” McCrary noted.
+“Our in-house electricians connected everything, and the power company came out to inspect it and disconnect us from the grid.
+Then the Cat service technician arrived and started everything up.”